Overview and legal framework

 Remand to local authority accommodation

-If bail for the child is refused, the court must remand to local authority accommodation (RLAA), unless the ‘strict criteria’
+If bail for a child is refused, the court must remand to local authority accommodation (RLAA), unless the ‘strict criteria’

-It must be stated in open court the designated local authority responsible for a child who is to be on RLAA.
+The designated local authority responsible for a child who is to be on RLAA must be stated in open court.

-A RLAA can include living at home with parents or guardian (even though bail has been refused) if the local authority assesses this to be the best accommodation option.
+RLAA can include the child living at home with their parents or guardian (even though bail has been refused) if the local authority assesses this to be the best accommodation option.
 However, the court can stipulate that the child must not reside with a named person.

 Practical advice

-- Custody time limits apply to Remand to Local Authority Accommodation as they do to Remand to Youth Detention Accommodation.
+- Custody time limits apply to RLAA as they do to RYDA.

 Remand to youth detention accommodation